-4 (1) To maintain an updated list of participating schools and shall ensure that the list is 5 publicly available through various sources, including the internet;
+4 (1) To maintain an updated list of participating schools and other education service 5 providers and shall ensure that the list is publicly available through various sources, including the 6 Internet;

-6 (2) To provide parents with a written explanation of the allowable uses of Hope Scholarship 7 funds, the responsibilities of parents, the duties of the board and the role of any private financial 8 management firms or other private organizations that the board may contract with to administer 9 the Hope Scholarship Program or any aspect of the program; and
+7 (2) To provide parents with a written explanation of the allowable uses of Hope Scholarship 8 funds, the responsibilities of parents, the duties of the board and the role of any private financial 9 management firms or other private organizations that the board may contract with to administer 10 the Hope Scholarship Program or any aspect of the program; and

-(3) To ensure that parents of students with a disability receive notice that participation in the Hope Scholarship Program is a parental placement under 20 U.S.C. §1412 of the Individuals with Disabilities Education Act (IDEA) along with an explanation of the rights that parentally placed students possess under (IDEA) and any applicable state laws and regulations.
+(3) To ensure that parents of students with a disability receive notice that participation in the Hope Scholarship Program is a parental placement under 20 U.S.C. § 1412 of the Individuals with Disabilities Education Act (IDEA) along with an explanation of the rights that parentally placed students possess under (IDEA) and any applicable state laws and regulations.